swcarpentry/shell-novice/episodes/04-pipefilter.md

 > ## Pipe Construction
 >
-> For the file `animals.txt` from the previous exercise, consider the following command:
+> For the file `animals.csv` from the previous exercise, consider the following command:
 >
 > ~~~
-> $ cut -d , -f 2 animals.txt
+> $ cut -d , -f 2 animals.csv
 > ~~~
 > {: .language-bash}
 >